seebk/LaTeXText/README.md

   * texlive-base (pdflatex, ...)
   * pdf2svg
   * python and python-lxml (Python version < 3.0)
+  * python-gi, the PyGObject bindings for the GTK3 GUI variant

-Run the `install.sh` script to copy all required files into the Inkscape extension folder in your home directory.
+Run the `install.sh` script to copy the extension into the Inkscape extension folder in the current user home directory (`~/.config/inkscape/extensions/`).

 ### Windows